LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

 Define ScoringAlgorithms method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Create an method that will pass the user's word to the selected scoring method.
+Create a method that will pass the user's word to the selected scoring method.
    This method will need parameters for which score method they select and the user's word.
 #.
 Use the selected algorithm to determine the score for the word:

    a.
 If the user enters ``1`` or an invalid option, use the Scrabble Scorer method.
    b.
-If the user entered ``2``, use the Simple Score method.
+If the user enters ``2``, use the Simple Score method.
    c.
-If the user entered ``3``, use the Bonus Vowels method.
+If the user enters ``3``, use the Bonus Vowels method.

 #.
 Things to Ponder:

    a.
-Think about what each method's parameter requirement(s).
+Think about what each method's parameter requirements are.
    b.
 Think about how to invoke the desired scoring method.